-The West Yorkshire Playhouse is just a short 15-minute walk from the station.
+Leeds Playhouse is just a short 15-minute walk from the station.

 Bowling at MFA Bowl

-MFA Bowl is a quick 15-minute walk through Leeds city centre from the station.
+MFA Bowl is a quick 15-minute walkthrough Leeds city centre from the station.

 Indoor Climbing at The Climbing Lab

-If the weather is less than stellar but you still have a sense of adventure, why not try indoor climbing?
-There are plenty of choices when it comes to wall climbing but our favourite for convenience from the station is the Climbing Lab.
+If the weather is less than stellar, but you still have a sense of adventure, why not try indoor climbing?
+There are plenty of choices when it comes to wall climbing, but our favourite for convenience from the station is the Climbing Lab.
 It’s been specifically designed with families in mind: the open plan layout means that parents can keep an eye on the little ones while they climb.
-However, if you’d rather take part as a family, there are a bunch of different courses available.
+However, if you’d instead take part as a family, there are a bunch of different courses available.
 A bouldering wall is a wonderful place for the whole family to learn how to climb together.
 Another big draw for parents is the café, serving tasty coffee made from a delicious blend specially created by the local Maude Coffee Roasters.